rc-ctream/poi-service/README.md

 ## 🚀 Getting Started

 1. Clone the repository
+2. Create a new Git branch for your implementation
+   - The branch name should follow the format: `firstname_lastname` (lowercase, separated by underscore)
+3. Implement the task in your branch
-2. Open the project in your IDE
+4. Open the project in your IDE
-3. Run the application:
+5. Run the application:
    - For Maven:
      ```bash
      mvn spring-boot:run
      ```
    - Or execute the main class from your IDE
-4. Test the endpoints using Postman, curl, or Swagger (if integrated)
+6. Test the endpoints using Postman, curl, or Swagger (if integrated)

 ---